tahpni/tahpni.github.io/README.md

 #### Email: taphni@icloud.com

-## Contributing

-If you’d like to contribute to any of my projects or have any suggestions, please:

-	1. Fork the repository.
-	2. Make your changes.
-	3. Submit a pull request.

 ## License

 This repository is licensed under the MIT License.
+If you’d like to contribute to any of my projects or have any suggestions, please let me know.